holmsusa/fuseR/inst/examples/example.md

 ## Apply FUSE through separate steps

-I the intermediate outputs of the method are relevant, then the pipeline can also be applied by calling each of the functions ‘fuse.cluster()’, ‘number.of.clusters()’, ‘fuse.cut.tree()’, and ‘fuse.summary()’ separately.
+If the intermediate outputs of the method are relevant, then the pipeline can also be applied by calling each of the functions ‘fuse.cluster()’, ‘number.of.clusters()’, ‘fuse.cut.tree()’, and ‘fuse.summary()’ separately.

 ### 1. Cluster